johnyousif/martianrobots/README.md

 ## Instructions

 The UI consists of two boxes and an execution button.
 The top box is used to enter movement instructions and once the execution button is hit, the bottom box will display final robot positions.
-Should any input errors occur e.g. instructions other than R, L or F or coordinates outside the allowed boundaries etc, then validation errors will appear beneath the bottom box.
+Each pair of robot instruction lines must be separated by a 1 line space otherwise a validation error will occur.
+Should other input errors occur e.g. instructions other than R, L or F or coordinates outside the allowed boundaries etc, then validation errors will appear beneath the bottom box.

 ### `npm install`